The most influential people in data and AI

 “Technical Depth: While not necessarily the deepest technical expert, strong leaders maintain sufficient breadth across data engineering, ML, AI, and digital technologies to stay current, set direction, ask the right questions, attract top talent, and build credibility with technical teams.

-“At AARP, organizational leadership is especially critical given its deeply people-centered culture that values relationships and collaboration.
-If you want to go fast, go alone; if you want to go far, go together.
+“At AARP Services Inc., organizational leadership is especially critical given its deeply people-centered culture that values relationships and collaboration.
+If you want to go fast, go alone; but if you want to go far and achieve larger initiatives, go together.
 Driving meaningful data and AI impact here requires not only strong strategy, but also the ability to build trust, align stakeholders, and move forward collectively.”

 “I feel it’s the ability to improve decision-making under uncertainty.
 At the executive level, strategic decisions about where to compete and how to win rarely come with complete, clean, or fully validated data.
 Waiting for perfect information often leads to inaction, slowing the organization in fast-paced environments.